Evolutionary graph theory derived from eco-evolutionary dynamics: Application I: Deriving evolutionary graph theory dynamics from a network birth and death process

-The intra-site ecological dynamics for NBD uses density-dependent regulation of population size based on Huang et al.~\cite{huang2015}.
-Individuals on the same site compete for survival captured through pairwise interactions resulting in the death of an individual.
+NBD uses density-dependent regulation of population size based on Huang et al.~\cite{huang2015}.
+The intra-site competition for survival is captured through pairwise interactions.
 This competition has negative feedback such that increasing population size results in increased competition and vice versa.
-For individual $i$, let $\delta_{U_i}$ be the natural death rate and $\gamma_{U_i,U_j}$ be the death rate due to competition with individual $j$.
-Huang et al.~\cite{huang2015} specifies that the inverse of $\gamma$ can be interpreted as the payoff in a game in evolutionary game theory \cite{maynardsmith1982}.
+For $I_i$, let $\delta_{U_i}$ be the natural death rate and $\gamma_{U_i,U_j}$ be the death rate due to competition with $I_j$.
+Huang et al.~\cite{huang2015} specifies that the inverse of $\gamma$ can be interpreted as the payoff in evolutionary game theory \cite{maynardsmith1982}.
 That is, a larger payoff is received when $\gamma$ is lower.
 The death rate is then given by \begin{linenomath*} \end{linenomath*} where self-interactions have been discounted.
 It is assumed that $\gamma_{u,v}>0\ \forall u,v\in\set{U}$ to ensure negative feedback.
-The birth rate is given by \begin{linenomath*} \end{linenomath*} The birth rate of individual $i$ is $\beta_{U_i}$.
+The birth rate is given by \begin{linenomath*} \end{linenomath*} The birth rate of $I_i$ is $\beta_{U_i}$.
 It is weighted by $W_{X_i,n}$ to capture the network effect of its position when placing its offspring in site $n$.
-We added $s^{|\set{I}_n|}$ to capture the ability of an offspring to survive when invading site $n$ depending on its occupancy.
+We added $s^{|\set{S}_n|}$ to capture the ability of an offspring to survive when invading site $n$ depending on its occupancy.
 For $0<s<1$, there is negative feedback such that survival decreases as occupancy increases and vice versa.
 For $s=0$, the convention that $0^0=1$ is used implying that there is no invasion because offspring do not survive on occupied sites.
 For $s=1$, offspring always survive when invading.